rivapereira/career-buddy/log_bugs.md

 Fixing 8 - Patching communism issue by using the welcome_id made by users b4 (oopsie daisy)

+Fixing 9 - its 4 AM...INDENTATION ERRORS WILL BE THE DEATH OF MEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEE

 ### ✅ 1.
 "User ID = Email?"
 Misleading Labeling